Start here: 21 steps to set up your company and close your round.

 If you made it here (and you’re not just idly browsing this guide) amazing, fabulous work, you’re done!

-Or, as one startup told us, we’re always in funding mode, the moment we’ve closed a round we’re already working on the next round.
+As one founder told us, we’re always in funding mode, the moment we’ve closed a round we’re already working on the next round.

 Now you’ve experienced the steps needed for a funding round, think about how you can use the SeedLegals platform to make the next one faster and easier.